miniautonomous/engine_ai/README.md

 Welcome to the code base for **engine_ai**!

-This is the on-vehicle software that controls the drone.
-In this README, we will present the over-all code structure, how to install it on your compute platform, and how to use it to control your vehicle.
+This is the on-vehicle software that controls the car.
+In this README, we will review how to install it on your compute platform, the overall code structure and finally how to use it to control your vehicle.
 Please be aware that additional supporting content is available in our main portal page:

 https://miniautonomous.github.io/portal/